IntersectMBO/cardano-node/doc/stake-pool-operations/query_stakepool.md

 was taken two epochs earlier, `set` was taken one epoch ago, and `mark` was taken immediately before the start of the current epoch.

-This command if for debugging purposes only and may fail when used in a memory constrained environment due to the size of the ledger state.
+This command is for debugging purposes only and may fail when used in a memory constrained environment due to the size of the ledger state.

 # Querying for pool pparameters